 - In a bowl whisk together the first 7 ingredients and set aside.

 - Add olive oil to an iron skillet over medium heat.
 Sprinkle the salmon with salt and place skin side up.
 Sear for 1 minute and then flip the fillets over.

-- Pour in the cream and let the mixture and salmon cook for 7-8 minutes or until salmon is done.
+- Pour in the cream and add the carrots; let the mixture and salmon cook for 7-8 minutes or until salmon is done.